Earn Passive Income By Renting Your Timeshare

 Before You Buy a Timeshare

 For most people, the desire to rent out their timeshare likely starts sometime after they’ve purchased a deed for a property.
-That said, if you’re not already an owner, you may have a bit of an advantage as you can tailor your decision to meet the needs of the rental market.
+That said, if you’re not already an owner, you may have a bit of an advantage as you can tailor your decision to meet the needs of the vacation rental market.
 Thus, if you’re considering buying a timeshare with the intention of renting it out, here are a few tips for choosing the right place.

 Choose the right property